bahelms/super_perfundo/posts/super-perfundo.md

     |> Path.wildcard()

   # @external_resource says this module is dependent on
-  # the value and will recompile if it changes.
+  # the value and will recompile if the value changes.
   posts =
     for path <- paths do
       @external_resource Path.relative_to_cwd(path)